Sloeber/arduino-eclipse-plugin/readme.md

  * Fork the repository on GitHub (https://help.github.com/articles/fork-a-repo) for your changes.
 Note that your git link should look like this: https://github.com/YOUR_FORK/arduino-eclipse-plugin.git –– we will use it later.
  * Checkout locally
  * Make changes
- * Run ```mvn verify``` to build
+ * Run ```mvn clean verify``` to build
- * Open the self-contained IDE and verify
+ * Open the self-contained IDE and verify your fix
  * (Anything special about Travis CI & builds?)

+#### Adding Eclipse PDE (Plugin Development Environment)

 You should already have a supported Eclipse version installed (the CDT package makes a good start point).
 Let's add:

-#### Adding Eclipse PDE (Plugin Development Environment)

 > Help → Install New Software → Work with: → All Available Sites